honnix/douban.fm/README.md

     * `douban.fm -m -u xxx@xx.com -p` will play private playlist but will ask for your password to sign in
     * if "-m -i" is provided, a web server will start listening on 3000 by default, and you may
         * GET /channels to get all available channels
-        * GET /now to get current playing channel
+        * GET /channel to get current playing channel
         * GET /channel/<id> to switch to channel of the specified id, if id is -1, channel will be selected randomly each time fetching playlist
+        * GET /kbps to get current kbps
+        * GET /kbps/<kbps> to set kbps, for non-pro user this option simply does not work
         * GET / or /index to view channel switch pannel

 ## Contributing